-At $170, the price tag on this hydrophobic down bag is hard to beat.
-It is a great value for a budget conscious camper who wants a down sleeping bag and needs a go-to bag for all of her camping needs.
-The Cosmic wins our Best Buy Award for its unbeatable price decent quality materials.
+The price tag on this hydrophobic down bag is hard to beat.
+It is a great value for a budget-conscious camper who wants a down sleeping bag and needs a go-to bag for all of her camping needs.
+The Cosmic wins our Best Buy Award for its unbeatable price and decent quality materials.

 We commend Kelty on the upgrades to the Cosmic line, especially the weight savings, and think this bag is very deserving of our Best Buy Award.
 It is an excellent choice for someone on a budget or new to backpacking and camping.
 It is warm, comfortable, and versatile enough to take on short backpacking trips, in moist climates or just for camping out in the backyard.
 If you are looking to get yourself into a down bag that is lighter than any of the synthetics we tested, the Cosmic could be the right choice for you.